laxuanlinh/awscertifieddev/monitoring.md

 - Import AWS SDK
 - The SDK will capture API and DB calls
 - Install X-Ray daemon or enable X-Ray AWS Integration if on-premises, other AWS services already have the daemon
-- The instance must have IAM Role with permission to run, in case of Lambdam the execution role must have the proper policy
+- The instance must have IAM Role with permission to run, in case of Lambda the execution role must have the proper policy
 - On Beanstalk, use `.ebextensions/xray-daemon.config` file to enable

 ### X-Ray Concepts